HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 {{ figure_markup(
   image="cookies-attributes-overview-desktop.png",
-  description="This figures gives an overview of how cookie attributes are used for desktop clients for both first- and third-party cookies.
+  caption="An overview of cookie attributes for desktop clients.", description="This figures gives an overview of how cookie attributes are used for desktop clients for both first- and third-party cookies.
 100% of third-party cookies include the `SameSite` and `Secure` attributes.
 Only 1% of first-party cookies and 6% of third-party cookies use `Partioned`.
 16% of first-party cookies set their `Session` attribute, while this is the case for only 4% of third-party cookies.
 Finally, 12% of first-party cookies and 19% of third-party cookies use the `HttpOnly` attribute.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLO9Te80QewkuPKnz6eJ7OFcU5q3fZMsdqv7cEncBKrL5zcsIN9sMMg5HQT7ndKze8JJNe-V1IkB-9/pubchart?oid=69067153&format=interactive", sheets_gid="1700493344",